nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 #### 2.3.1 Installing Java 17

-Java 17 is a prerequisite for running the Security Server and should be installed prior installing/updating Security Server.
-For RHEL 8 it is available in default repository, however it is not included in RHEL 7.
+Java 17 is a prerequisite for running the Security Server and should be installed prior installing/updating Security Server, however it is not included in default repositories for RHEL 7.
-Sample installation steps are provided for both versions.
+Sample installation steps are provided below.

 * Check the current java version:

         java -version

 If the current Java version is 17, following steps should be skipped.
-If not, follow the instructions depending on RHEL version.
+If not, follow the instructions to install Java 17.

 ##### 2.3.1.1 Installing Java 17 on RHEL 7